Join the practice

 To be eligible to register at the practice, you must live within the practice catchment area.

-If you are within our boundary and would like to join Waterfield House Surgery please could you download and complete the forms below.
+If you are within our boundary and would like to join Waterfield House Surgery please could you download and complete both the forms below.

 You will still have to visit the surgery to show proof of identity (driving licence/passport) and address (utility bill/rental agreement/bank statement).